 No, seriously… here’s the long answer: I just don’t have the time to do it.
 You only get so many hours in so many days and years, and you have to pick the things on which you spend them.
 I currently can’t work on anything but trying to keep up with my own compositions and the occasional intrusion of real life.

 Occasionally people ask if I can arrange their melodies (no, sorry) or produce a written score for them from an audio (a chore rather akin to cultivating your garden with a teaspoon), or write words for their melodies.
 I just don’t have enough hours to add those things to my list at this point.
 Perhaps if I were the kind of genius who could write The Messiah in 7 days (or 14 or 33 or whatever the currently accepted number is) I’d be able to work it in, but… no.

-Do I have to be LDS (Mormon) to sing your music?
+Do I have to be a member of your church to sing your music?

 The recordings on this site are provided by many talented musicians.
-Some are LDS, some are not.
+Some are members of The Church of Jesus Christ of Latter-day Saints, some are not.
 What they all have in common is that their renditions are heartfelt and sincere, which is all that I ask of them.
 Have a listen… they’re wonderful.

 What can and can't I do with this music?

 Some things you may do with this music: